Sudarshan-Gowda/registrn-page-sending-email-spring-security-log-file/README.md

-# Registration_page-sending_email_for_created_user_spring-security_for_login_page-Dynamic_Log_file_generation_based_on_user-Traking_IP_Address
+# Spring mvc & Thymeleaf

 In this repository following functionalities is covered:

-`1` : Registartion page for New User
+`1` : Registartion page for New User                                                                                                     `2` : Sending Email for User Successfull Registration
-`2` : Sending Email for User Successfull Registration `3` : Showing Screen Message
+`3` : Showing Screen Message
 `4` : Login Page for Existing User with Spring Security and Session Time Out.
 `5` : Creating Dynamic Log File based on User and current Date.
 `6` : Tracking IP Address of Client User and printing in Log File

 # Technology Used
  `1` : Spring MVC